algorithmica-org/algorithmica/content/english/hpc/simd/intrinsics.md

 - 256-bit `__m256`, `__m256d`, `__m256i`;
 - 512-bit `__m512`, `__m512d`, `__m512i`.

 Registers themselves can hold data of any kind: these types are only used for type checking.
-To convert a variable to another type, you can do it the same way you would convert any other type, and it won't cost you anything.
+You can convert a vector variable to another vector type the same way you would normally convert any other type, and it won't cost you anything.

 ### SIMD Intrinsics